DapperDog/PokemonTCGOCodeChecker/README.md

 1) A Pokemon Trainer Club account ( I don't think you can get banned for doing this, but I run it on alts to be safe)
 2) Python 2.7 or greater, you can check if you have python installed by opening a console and typing 'python --version' if not installed you can download it at https://www.python.org/downloads/
-3) You might need a few python libraries requests configparser
+3) You might need a few python libraries

-you can install them with pip, easy_install, etc it all depends on your OS.
+sudo pip install requests
+sudo pip install configparser

+Depending on your OS/instead you might need to use easy_install instead of pip.

 # Installing
 1) Go to the project root https://github.com/DapperDog/PokemonTCGOCodeChecker (you are probably already there)